jimbobbennett/StarWarsCopilot/5-mcp/README.md

 In this part you learned all about MCP as a standard for tool calling and reusable tools, and convert your Wookiepedia tool to an MCP server.

-In the [next part](../6-rag/README.md), you will learn about RAG and vector databases for storing and retrieving information for the LLM to use.
+In the [next part](../6-rag/README.md), you will learn about Retrieval-Augmented generation (RAG) for retrieving information for the LLM to use.